aurelia/aurelia/docs/user-docs/router-lite/router-configuration.md

 This is the default strategy.
 In this mode, the router-lite will interact with Browser history to `push` a new navigation state each time a new navigation is performed.
-This enables the end users to use the back and forward buttons of the browser to navigate back and forth in an application using router-lite.
+This enables the end users to use the back and forward buttons of the browser to navigate back and forth in an application using the router-lite.

 Check out the following example to see this in action.